 Explore B.C.'s Fiordland in August

-8-day adventure cruises to Explore B.C.'s Fiordland in August aboard our 54 foot ship Great Bear II
+6 or 8-day adventure cruises to explore B.C.'s Fiordland aboard our 54 foot ship Great Bear II

 Watching Grizzly Bears and Spirit Bears fishing for salmon in B.C.'s Great Bear Rainforest.
 Whale watching, First Nations Aboriginal Culture with Ocean Adventures on B.C.'s west coast.

 Our ship Great Bear II is equipped with all the latest navigation and safety equipment, a 18 foot hard-bottomed zodiac for guided trips ashore and shoreline exploration, and kayaks for enjoying he serenity of our spectacular coastal anchorages.